-A student whose record shows persistent absence may at any time be dismissed from the College on recommendation of the petitions committee.
+A student whose record shows persistent absence may at any time be dismissed from the College on recommendation of the committee on petitions and academic standing.
 A student not in attendance on University duties and not a resident of Ithaca must leave town within five days after her University attendance has been officially discontinued.